She’s here again, so I’m not having as okay of a day as I thought.

 I look at my notebook.
 This was what she wanted?

 All right.
 I’ve accepted that Farrah’s basically a mirror of my own emotions most of the time, and if everything about her says, “Write now now now,” then I guess now is the time.

 Writing the schizophrenia fiction piece I’m working on is hard at times.
 There’s a lot of me in it, even more than in most of my fiction, and in a trippy, intimate way.
 There’s a lot of Farrah in it, too—even more literally.
-I give her, from chapter one, the same role in the schizophrenic main character’s life as she has in mine.
+I give her the same role in the schizophrenic main character’s life as she has in mine.
 So now she’s not only my schizophrenia tamagotchi, but one of my characters.

 It’s kind of like Ahtohallan in Frozen 2.
 You can go deeper and deeper into this world of sensations and memories that are not your own.
 To a point, you can get back out, though the journey back gets longer and longer.
 After a point, well:

 But not too far, or you’ll be drowned”

 So what does it mean now that Farrah—originally, and, still, a recurring hallucination—is now a character in one of those worlds my mind vanishes to?
 Does she get to play a double role in my psychosis, not only entering my world—which my characters generally don’t—but finding me trapped in one of hers?
 Is that why she beckoned me to the notebook—like asking me to come home?